hyperledger-archives/grid-rfcs/0000-catalog.md

 }
 ```

-If the Grid setting grid.product.allow_delete is set to false, this transaction
+If the Grid setting Grid.product.allow_delete is set to false, this transaction
 is invalid (sys admin setting).
-The default value for grid.product.allow_delete
+The default value for `grid.product.allow_delete`
 is true.
 This setting is stored using the Sawtooth Settings smart contract, more
 information can be found [here](https://sawtooth.hyperledger.org/docs/core/releases/1.0/transaction_family_specifications/settings_transaction_family.html).